Delta Science Fellowship 2017-19

 By determining the stable isotope composition of various compounds in wastewater and agricultural drainage sources, this project aimed to build a better understanding of how these compounds are affected by different wastewater treatment agricultural land use practices.
 In addition, the project has provided a base of knowledge to better understand how these compounds are transported and taken up in the delta environment.

 UC Santa Cruz postdoctoral fellow Joseph Fackrell collected water samples at four wastewater treatment facilities, eight agricultural drainage discharge locations, and eight delta waterway sites over a period of sixteen months..
 He conducted biogeochemical and stable isotope analyses on all collected samples.
 Preliminary results of the project identified several isotopic tracers that could be used to distinguish between treated wastewater from different delta water treatment plants.
 This is likely due to the different treatment methods used by each plant.
 The project also identified stable isotope tracers that could be used to differentiate between agricultural and wastewater sources in the delta environment.

-This research will be used by the U.S. Geological Survey to supplement an investigation of Delta biogeochemical processes, and by regulators and policymakers looking for guidance and actionable data related to managing wastewater and agricultural drain discharge in the Delta.
+This research will be used by the U.S. Geological Survey to supplement an investigation of biogeochemical processes in the Sacramento-San Joaquin Delta, and by regulators and policymakers looking for guidance and actionable data related to managing wastewater and agricultural drain discharge in the delta.